 - Develop your materials such as:

-- Slide deck: please use HBA's Intro slides as a basis for your webinar presentation, which are templates with HBA branding, include an HBA informational slide and technical tips to quickly review with your attendees.
-We have a few versions available based on your event needs:
+- Slide deck: please use HBA's Intro slides as a basis for your webinar presentation, which are templates with HBA branding, including an HBA informational slide and technical tips to quickly review with your attendees.
+Download the HBA PowerPoint template

 - Other optional items: poll questions, handouts to be shared with attendees, a few Q&A questions to be prepared should attendees not ask enough questions via the chat